liborty/rstats/README.md

 ## Trait VecVec

 Relationships of one vector to a set of vectors (of `&[f64]` end types):

-* Sums of distances, eccentricity,
+* sums of distances, eccentricity,
 * centroid, medoid, true geometric median,
 * transformation to zero (geometric) median data,
 * relationship between sets of multidimensional vectors: trend.